FangfeiLi05/PyFitSeq/README.md

 ### 1. What is PyFitSeq?

 PyFitSeq is a Python-based fitness estimation tool for pooled amplicon sequencing studies.
-PyFitSeq is Python re-coded version of the MatLab tool FitSeq https://github.com/sashaflevy/Fit-Seq.
+PyFitSeq is Python re-coded version of the MATLAB tool FitSeq https://github.com/sashaflevy/Fit-Seq.
 If you use this software, please reference: [F. Li, et al. Unbiased Fitness Estimation of Pooled Barcode or Amplicon Sequencing Studies.
 Cell Systems, 7: 521-525 (2018)](https://www.sciencedirect.com/science/article/pii/S2405471218303909?via%3Dihub).
 PyFitSeq is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 It currently has two main functions:
 * `evo_simulator.py` performs simulations of competitve pooled growth of a population of genotypes.